cocos/cocos-docs/en/publish/publish-wechatgame-sub-domain.md

     ![](./publish-wechatgame/preview.png)

-**Note**: Because WeChat Mini Games will support WebGL rendering mode for Open Data Context in later versions, so Creator adapted WebGL mode for Open Data Context in v2.0.9.
+> **Note**: because WeChat Mini Games will support WebGL rendering mode for Open Data Context in later versions, so Creator adapted WebGL mode for Open Data Context in v2.0.9.
 However, it currently cause the project to appear **[GameOpenDataContext] Open Data Context only supports using 2D rendering mode** error message when running in the WeChat DevTools.
 This error message is due to the use of `document.createElement("canvas").getContext("webgl")` to detect if WeChat mini games supports WebGL, it will not affect the normal use of the project, you can ignore it.

 ### Reference link